 - For eligibility for the Indie category, it is necessary that the ownership of the IPs for the game belong to an Indian entity with less than 30 members; and the game should have been developed entirely self-funded.

 - For eligibility for the Upcoming Games category, we request and recommend that only those games be submitted for which the developer is confident that they will be released by the end of March 2018.
 In the best interests of creating visibility and exposure for the winning game, the winning game should capitalize on the award and not let the hype lose out in time.

 Review and Judgments

-- Organisers cannot assure timely review of submissions owing to a huge number of submissions and limited resources.
+- Organisers cannot assure timely review of submissions owing to the large number of submissions and limited resources.
 Ensure that you follow all the timelines and are constantly in touch with the organisers.

-- The developer reserves the right to withdraw the submission at any point during the process for NGFA.
-Similarly, the NGFA reserves the right to withdraw any game from being considered, while providing the reason for withdrawal either directly to the developer or, if decided by the organizers, on the NGF forum.
+- The developer reserves the right to withdraw the submission at any point during the process for the NGF Awards.
+Similarly, the NGF Awards team reserves the right to withdraw any game from being considered, while providing the reason for withdrawal either directly to the developer or, if decided by the organizers, on the NGF forum.

 - A call for volunteers, if needed, will be made on the NGF forum for those willing to help filter the number of submissions to ten games per category.

 - For the Jury’s choice award, there will be one winner, one runner-up and up to three honorable mentions.

 Recognition and Prizes